 How could you resist it?
-Dried fruit is a great choice for breakfast, helping to prevent constipation and strengthen the bones thanks to its high content of calcium and zinc.
+Dried fruit is a healthy choice for breakfast, helping to prevent constipation and strengthen the bones thanks to its high content of calcium and zinc.
 Dried fruit is a great ally for your health, as long as you consume it in moderation.

-In today’s article we’ll give you all the information you need so you can benefit the most from choosing dried fruit.
+In today’s article, we’ll give you all the information you need so you can benefit the most from choosing dried fruit.

 Will dried fruit make you gain weight?